italia/spid-cie-oidc-docs/docs/en/trust_negotiation.rst

 After obtaining the final Metadata, the Provider validates the RP request, according to the procedures defined in the Federation's guidelines.

-In case an RP has an SA as a superior entity and not directly the TA, the procedure of achieving and validating the Entity Configuration of the RP occurs through the Entity Statement published by the SA towards the RP and through validating the Entity Configuration of the SA with the Entity Statement issued by the TA towards the SA.
+In case an RP has an SA as a superior Entity and not directly the TA, the procedure of achieving and validating the Entity Configuration of the RP occurs through the Entity Statement published by the SA towards the RP and through validating the Entity Configuration of the SA with the Entity Statement issued by the TA towards the SA.
 If the threshold of the maximum number of vertical Intermediaries, defined by the value **max_path_length**, is exceeded, the OP stops the process of Metadata Discovery and rejects the RP request.

 ..
 [1] The Federation Trust Marks are configured in the claim **trust_marks_issuers** and contained in the Entity Configuration of the Trust Anchor.

 ..
-[2] An RP can expose more than one superior entity inside its own claim **authority_hints**.
+[2] An RP can expose more than one superior Entity inside its own claim **authority_hints**.
 An example is an RP that takes part both in the SPID and in the CIE Federation.
 Besides, an RP can result as a subordinate of more than one Intermediaries, either of SPID or CIE.

 .. image:: ../../images/trust_anchor.svg